krasimir/forket/forket/README.md

 await forket.process();
 ```

 This is the first part of the job.
 After that your code is split into `server` and `client` version.
+Check the [configuration](#configuration) section to see what's in `forket.config.js`.

 ### At run time